Large Language Models as Optimization Controllers: Adaptive Continuation for SIMP Topology Optimization

 \subsection{SIMP Topology Optimization and Continuation}

-Density-based topology optimization originates with the homogenization approach of \cite{BendsoeKikuchi1988} and the closely related \SIMP{} material interpolation introduced independently by \cite{BendsoeSigmund1999} and \cite{ZhouRozvany1991}. \cite{Bendsoe1989} and \cite{Sigmund2001,Andreassen2011} established the computational foundations and disseminated accessible reference implementations; \cite{Sigmund2013} and \cite{Deaton2014} provide comprehensive surveys of the field.
-The three-field formulation—design variables $\boldsymbol{\rho}$ filtered through a density regularisation of radius $\rmin$ and then projected via a Heaviside function of sharpness $\betaH$—was introduced by \cite{Wang2011} following earlier filter work by \cite{Bourdin2001} and \cite{BrunsTortorelli2001} and projection work by \cite{Guest2004}.
-The Helmholtz PDE-based filter of \cite{LazarovSigmund2011} provides a scalable implementation for large-scale problems.
-Length-scale and manufacturability constraints arising in this formulation are analysed comprehensively by \cite{Lazarov2016}.
-The grayness index used throughout the present work as a gate criterion derives from the morphology-based filter of \cite{Sigmund2007}.
+Density-based topology optimization originates with the homogenization approach of \citet{BendsoeKikuchi1988} and the closely related \SIMP{} material interpolation was introduced independently by \citet{BendsoeSigmund1999} and \citet{ZhouRozvany1991}. \citet{Bendsoe1989} and \citet{Sigmund2001} established the computational foundations and disseminated accessible reference implementations.
+The three-field formulation---design variables $\boldsymbol{\rho}$ filtered through a density regularisation of radius $\rmin$ and then projected via a Heaviside function of sharpness $\betaH$---was introduced by \citet{Wang2011} following earlier filter work by \citet{Bourdin2001} and \citet{BrunsTortorelli2001} and projection work by \citet{Guest2004}.
+The Helmholtz PDE-based filter of \citet{LazarovSigmund2011} provides a scalable implementation for large-scale problems.
+Length-scale and manufacturability constraints arising in this formulation are analysed comprehensively by \citet{Lazarov2016}.
+The grayness index is used throughout the present work as a gate criterion derives from the morphology-based filter of \citet{Sigmund2007}.